openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 - `advertising`: displaying advertising and not making a delivery
 - `mapping`: mapping the environment and not making a delivery
 - `roaming`: moving in right of way but not in another trip_type
+- `testing`: vehicle is making a test trip

 [Top][toc]